-To be a gay man in the nineteenth century was to live in the shadows.
+To be a gay man in the 19th century was to live in the shadows.
 And to be openly homosexual meant almost certain alienation from family and friends.
-But how does this compare to the twentieth century, a period of great social and legal change?
-Three men whose lives span the majority of the twentieth century discuss their lives, while the author of “Strangers: Homosexual Love in the Nineteenth Century” looks at that century’s highs and lows.
+But how does this compare to the 20th century, a period of great social and legal change?
+Three men whose lives span the majority of the 20th century discuss their lives, while the author of “Strangers: Homosexual Love in the 19th Century” looks at that century’s highs and lows.
 By comparing the two we can see how social attitudes and norms have changed – perhaps not quite as much as we may think.